• Skip to primary navigation

 • Always use the fondue forks or skewers provided for dipping.
 These are designed to handle the heat and provide a safe distance from the hot pot.

-• That brings me to this tip that many are not aware of - Use your fondue fork for dipping only, not for eating.
+• Use your fondue fork for dipping only, not for eating.
 Transfer the dipped item to your plate and eat with your regular fork.

 • It goes without saying - or does it?
 Once you've dipped and taken a bite, don't dip the same piece of food again.
 It's all about keeping the fondue experience hygienic for everyone.